BAMresearch/aRTist-handbook/source/tutorial_positioning_orientation_size.rst

 One row below the *Position* settings in the *Parameter Panel* you can set the **Orientation**.
 This is a set of three angles (in degrees) that represent consecutive rotations around an object's coordinate axes.

 Whenever you load a new object into the scene, the axes of its local coordinate system are aligned with the axes of the world coordinate system.
-To reach the orientation specified by the three angles, *aRT*\ ist will perform three rotations of the object in the following order.
+To reach the orientation specified by the three angles, |artist| will perform three rotations of the object in the following order.

 1. The object is rotated by the **third angle** around its **local Z axis**.
 2. The object is rotated by the **first angle** around the **resulting local X axis**.